Recursos Migratorios

 Estas son las 128 preguntas y respuestas del examen de ciudadanía USA 2025

-Desde el 17 de octubre, el material de estudio para el exámen de ciudadanía pasó de 100 a 128 preguntas, de las cuales se formularán 20 preguntas al solicitante.
+Desde el 17 de octubre de 2025, el material de estudio para el exámen de ciudadanía pasó de 100 a 128 preguntas, de las cuales se formularán 20 preguntas al solicitante.

 Estas son las 128 preguntas y las opciones de respuesta correcta para el exámen de ciudadanía de Estados Unidos.
 Es posible que se hagan de 10 a 20 preguntas seleccionadas de este total y el mínimo de respuestas correctas es de 8.
 El exámen se efectúa en inglés